Let me start off by saying that this review is NOT what I expected it would be.

 Would love to hear some comments/questions on this one…I know you have them.
 If you have a similar experience and want to share it personally, shoot me an email at firstname.lastname@example.org.

-I reported my experience to Barry’s corporate headquarters and have since received calls from a Senior Director of HR and the CEO himself.
+I reported my experience to Barry’s corporate headquarters in hopes that they set their instructors straight, and have since received calls from a Senior Director of HR and the CEO himself.
 They were both very apologetic and appreciative of me for bringing this experience to their attention (since these episodes often go unreported).
 They provided some details on what they were doing to handle the situation and prevent it from happening in the future.
-I’m not certain of the best way for a company to deal with a situation like this, but I imagine Barry’s came close.
+I’m not certain of the best way for a company to deal with things like this, but I imagine Barry’s came close.
 I appreciate their attention to the issue and I hope they did everything they need to in order to keep this from happening again.